Shopify/bootsnap/README.md

-# AOTCompileCache
+# BootSnap

 Ruby spends a lot of time compiling source to bytecode, and a lot of Rails apps spend quite a bit of time parsing yaml.
 The majority of that code and data stays the same across many boots.

-AOTCompileCache caches the results of those compilation (as a binary ISeq for ruby, and as MessagePack or Marshal for YAML) in extended filesystem attributes.
+BootSnap caches the results of those compilation (as a binary ISeq for ruby, and as MessagePack or Marshal for YAML) in extended filesystem attributes.

 This is what a successful cache hit looks like in strace/dtruss: